peterhinch/micropython-micro-gui/README.md

 the `Display` constructor `encoder` arg.
 Its value represents the division ratio.
-A value of 1 defines the native rate of the encoder; if the native rate is 32 pulses per revolution, a value of 4 would yield a virtual device with 8 pulses per rev. I found the Adafruit encoder to be too sensitive.
-A value of 5 improved usability.
+A value of 1 defines the native rate of the encoder; if the native rate is 32 pulses per revolution, a value of 4 would yield a virtual device with 8 pulses per rev. A value of 4 matches most encoders with mechanical detents.

 If an encoder is used but the `encoder` arg is `False`, response to the encoder will be erratic.